Make sure the chair is suitable before use.

 - ALWAYS engage the wheel locks (for beach wheelchairs) or brakes (for other wheelchairs) or the chair will move

 - Point the small front wheels (where relevant) forward or the chair may move as you get in/out

 - DO NOT step on the foot rest as this could cause the chair to tip

-- Raise arm rests and get in and out of the chair from the sides only
+- Raise arm rests of beach wheelchairs and get in and out of the chair from the sides only

 - The arm rests are not capable of bearing weight and should not be used to help with the move into or out of the chair.